-It is crucial to obtain evidence that the driver that caused the accident was drinking.
+Personal injury cases that involve a drunk driver can be long and extensive.
+It is crucial to prove liability when hit by a drunk driver.
 A police report stating that the driver was legally intoxicated and/or had an open alcoholic beverage in the car at the time of the accident is the best evidence for negotiating a higher settlement or to use at a trial in a personal injury case.
 Signs that a driver may have been drinking or using marijuana are:

 - The use of breath spray;

 - Driver starts chewing gum or takes a breath mint;